season1314/WP_Bookly_Mycred_Payment/README.md

+# Bookly myCRED Payment Gateway

+A lightweight bridge plugin that seamlessly integrates the **myCRED** reward system into the **Bookly** appointment booking ecosystem.
+Allow your customers to settle their appointments using accumulated points as a flexible payment alternative.

+---

+## 🌟 Technical Highlights

+* **Zero Database Bloat:** This plugin **does not create any new database tables**.
+It operates entirely within the existing Bookly and myCRED architectures, ensuring your site remains lean and fast.
+* **Non-Intrusive Integration:** Acts as a transparent bridge.
+It **will not interfere** with the native features, settings, or core workflows of either plugin.
+* **Plug-and-Play Compatibility:** Built to respect the original logic of both platforms.
+Your existing reward rules and booking schedules remain completely intact.

+## 🚀 Key Features

+* **Points-as-Currency:** Enable a "Pay with myCRED" option at the Bookly checkout.
+* **Real-time Balance Verification:** Automatically checks user point balances before confirming the booking.
+* **Automated Transaction Logs:** Every payment is recorded within the myCRED history for transparent auditing.

 ## 🔄 Booking & Payment Logic

 The plugin implements a "Reserve-and-Pay" workflow to ensure schedule integrity while preventing unpaid "ghost" bookings: